polterguy/polterguy.github.io/documentation/magic.endpoint/index.md

 To declare what type your arguments can be, set the value of the argument declaration node to the Hyperlambda type value inside of your arguments declaration, such as illustrated above.
-Arguments will be converted if possible, to the type declaration in your arguments declaration.
+Arguments will be converted if possible, to the type declaration in your argument's declaration.
 If no conversion is possible, an exception will be thrown.
 Although the sanity check will check graph objects, passed in as JSON payloads, it has its restrictions, such as not being able to sanity check complex objects passed in as arrays, etc. If you need stronger sanity checking of your arguments, you will have to manually check your more complex graph objects